Minjee-Seo/Minjee-Seo/README.md

 #### Education

-B.S. in Mechanical and Biomedical Engineering, Ewha Univ (~2023.02)
+B.S. in Mechanical and Biomedical Engineering, Ewha W.Univ (~2023.02)

 Integrated M.S./Ph.D. student in School of Mathematics and Computing, Computational Science and Engineering, Yonsei Univ (2023.03~)